1 Corinthians Chapter 9

 12. If others partake of their right from you, couldn’t we do so more?
 But we didn’t make use of this right, but instead, we patiently endure all things so we wouldn’t put any hindrance on the gospel of the Anointed.

-13. Don’t you *know that the men who work in the temple eat the food from the temple?
-And don’t the men who serve at the altar have a share in the altar sacrifices?
+13. Don’t you *know that the men working in the temple eat the food from the temple?
+And don’t the men serving at the altar have a share in the altar sacrifices?

-14. And in this way, the Lord appointed for the men who proclaim the gospel to live from the gospel.
+14. And in this way, the Lord appointed for the men proclaiming the gospel to live from the gospel.

 15. But I haven’t used any of these rights.
 (And I didn’t write these things so it might become this way with me.)
-For it’s better for me to die than that anyone will make my boasting empty.
+For it’s better for me to die rather than for anyone to make6“to make” is literally “will make” my boasting empty.

 16. For if I proclaim the gospel, there isn’t a boast for me, for a compulsion is placed on me; for woe is me if I don’t proclaim the gospel.